 The Medical Loss Ratio Evaluation data request was provided to the Plan on January 23, 2014, with data requests due back no later than March 3, 2014.
 An entrance call was held on January 29, 2014 between DHCS, DMHC and the Plan.
-Test files were requested by DMHC and the Plan submitted the files on February 13, 2014.
-The onsite audit is slated for March 2014.
+Test files were requested by DMHC and the plan submitted the files on February 13, 2014.
+Additional documentation was provided to DMHC on or before March 3, 2014.
+The Plan is working collaboratively with DMHC on follow up items requested.
+DMHC confirmed the audit will be a remote audit and they will not be onsite.